conshus/livestream-workshop/README.md

 VONAGE_PRIVATE_KEY64=
 ```

-Copy the above and paste into the Netlify dashboard under `Site settings` -> `Environment variables`.
+Copy the above and paste into the Netlify dashboard (in your new site's section) under `Site settings` -> `Environment variables`.

 ## 5. Fill out Environment Variables